 Poor navigation is one of the leading causes of high bounce rates (see below).

 Your bounce rate tells you how many visitors look at a page, then leave your site from that point.
 A high figure suggests that a page is performing badly and needs some rapid improvements to User Experience (UX) and brand statements.

 A low bounce rate would suggest that users have found a web page to be helpful and have stayed on that page.

-A Favicon is a small square images used in web browsers to show a graphical representation of the site being visited at the left side of the browser’s address bar.
-Each symbol (usually 16×16) will sit along side a web address in some browsers, in your tabs and in your browser extensions .
+A Favicon is a small square image used in web browsers to show a graphical representation of the site being visited at the left side of the browser’s address bar.
+Each symbol (usually 16×16) will sit along side a web address in some browsers, in your tabs, and in your browser extensions.
 They are also known as short-cut icons or bookmark icons.

-This is a fascinating website term, as it links back to the days when most of what we learnt about the world came from newspapers!
+This is a fascinating website term, as it links back to the days when most of what we learned about the world came from newspapers!

 The news on the bottom half of a page was ‘below the fold’ and classed as not so important.
 The newspaper reader’s attention generally peaked above the fold, so that’s where the juicy stuff was placed.

 When designing or updating websites, a similar principle applies.
 The top half of a page will be the most impactful, so keep the strong brand positioning content ‘high and unmissable’!

 This is another common website term with a long history.
 Just as breadcrumbs were used in fairy stories to leave a trail for someone to follow, breadcrumbs on websites aid navigation.